core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 The preferred string format is as follows:

 1. For any case-insensitive elements, lowercase characters must be used.
-   See {{Section 8.3.1 of RFC9110}} for a definition of case-insensitive elements and some examples.
+   See {{Section 8.3.1 of -http-sema}} for a definition of case-insensitive elements and some examples.
-1. Parameter values are only quoted if the value is such that it requires use of `quoted-string` per {{Section 5.6.6 of RFC9110}}.
+1. Parameter values are only quoted if the value is such that it requires use of `quoted-string` per {{Section 5.6.6 of -http-sema}}.
    Otherwise, a parameter value is included unquoted.
 1. A semicolon followed by one space character is used as the separator between media type and parameters.